ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/secret-key-management.markdown

 RavenDB expects to get a cryptographically secure 256-bit key through the standard output.

 For example, the following C# Console Application (GiveMeKey.cs) will generate a random key and write it to the standard output.
-Obviously this is just an example, and your executable should supply the same key every time it is invoked.
+Obviously this is just an example and your executable should supply the same key every time it is invoked.

 {CODE-TABS}
 {CODE-TAB:csharp:GiveMeKey.cs writing_key@Server\Security\GiveMeKey.cs /}